The A chord on the guitar

 The Am chord

-Super easy to fret both as an open-position chord and as a barre chord shape, the Am chord is a great chord to start with.
+The Am chord is incredibly easy to fret, both as an open-position chord and as a barre chord shape.
+It’s a great starting point for beginners.